Set Aggregations for Individual Columns

 - Select Ranking.

-- Choose the field that you'd like to rank your report on and set Top x or Bottom x based on your requirement and click APPLY.
+- Select the field that you’d like rank your report on and set Top x or Bottom x based on your requirement and click Apply.

 - Select Ranking.